Safety & Risk Brianna Reid Safety & Risk Brianna Reid

 Risk Factors Matter More Than Averages

 Population-level recommendations describe averages.
-Individual children do not live at the average.⁵ Risk-based evaluation asks different questions: Is there a realistic reason this child might not be meeting needs through diet alone?
+Individual children do not live at the average.⁵ Risk-based evaluation asks different questions: Is there a plausible reason this child might not meet needs through diet alone?
 Are there signs suggesting a potential gap?
 Would supplementation meaningfully reduce risk, or simply add complexity?

 Comparison visual showing contexts where pediatric supplementation may be reasonable versus situations where it may offer limited value, emphasizing risk-based decision-making.